-A University of Bristol researcher who developed a new revolutionary type of ‘heart plaster’ that could improve the way surgeons treat children living with congenital heart disease has been shortlisted for the British Heart Foundation’s (BHF) Research Story of the Year, part of the charity’s annual Heart Hero Awards.
+A University of Bristol researcher who has developed a new type of 'heart plaster' that could improve the way surgeons treat children living with congenital heart disease has won this year's British Heart Foundation (BHF) Research Story of the Year.
+The award is part of the charity's annual Heart Hero Awards 2023.

 Mesenchymal cells are a type of cell that have the ability to change into a range of cell types including muscle and cartilage.
 The patches have the potential to adapt and grow with the child’s heart as they get older, removing the need for repetitive heart surgeries as the heart gets bigger, and the many days at hospital recovering after each one.

 Professor Caputo said: "My team and I are delighted to win the BHF Research Story of the Year.
 It’s an amazing recognition of all the work we have done to get to this point, and I want to thank BHF for their continued support.

 "For years families have come to us asking why their child needs to go through the same heart operation many times throughout their childhood.
 Although each operation can be lifesaving, the experience can be extremely stressful for the child and their parents.
 We believe that our mesenchymal cell patches will be the answer to solve these problems.